umd-mith/infiniteulyssestweets/README.md

 This script will tweet new annotations that happen at [Infinite Ulysses](http://www.infiniteulysses.com/).
 I guess something like IFTTT could take the RSS feed and send updates to Twitter.
-But to get the text that has been annotated a little bit of html parsing of the RSS item is needed.
+But to get the text that has been annotated a little bit of html parsing of the RSS item description is needed.

 ## Install